strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.8 =
+* BUG: Fixed issue where recurring Stripe orders were being created with $0 totals.
 * BUG: Fixed issue where data in the Signups vs Cancellations detailed view chart was shifted back one day.
 (Thanks, TYT)
+* BUG: Fixed issue where whitespace in email addresses and user names could confuse the pre-existing user checks.
+* BUG: Added some closing HTML tags where needed.
+* BUG: Fixed issue where discount codes could be created with special characters even though only letters, numbers, and - will work at checkout.
+* ENHANCEMENT: Refactored the members list CSV to use less memory and scale better.
+It should work faster in general and better on large sites.
+(Thanks, Thomas Sjolshagen)
 * ENHANCEMENT: Added pmpro_reports_signups_sql and pmpro_reports_get_cancellations_sql filters to filter SQL that generates cancellation numbers in reports.
+* ENHANCEMENT: Now setting the timeout on PayPal API calls to 60 seconds from 5 seconds.
+* ENHANCEMENT: Now checking admin capabilities on each load in the dashboard in case PMPro-related admin capabilities have been changed.
+This avoids issues where users were upgrading PMPro but wouldn't have access to updates or new features without deactivating and reactivating PMPro.

 = 1.8.7.3 =
 * BUG: Using HTTP 1.1 for calls to the PayPal API now.